 And I mean, if Rockstar had all of their people working on DLC for GTA Online, we would have gotten a new city already.
 They would woo back an insane amount of players who drifted away by adding Liberty City or Las Venturas or something.
 Seriously, all those profits and employees?
 They have to be working on something else if this has not happened yet!

 None of you believed these illogical rumors about GTA 6 being cancelled, did you?
-We’d suggest using Releases.com to track the release of date of Grand Theft Auto VI going forward.
+We’d suggest using Releases.com to track the release date going forward.

 What do you think?
 Sound off below!